BenWestgate/Bails/docs/FAQ.md

 ## When I’m installing Tails, I should Create Persistent Storage, right?

 **No!** CipherStick will create the Persistent Storage for you.
-You will miss important steps if you try to set this up yourself before running the `git clone https://github.com/benwestgate/bails&&bails/b` command.
+You will miss important steps if you try to set this up yourself before starting the verified local CipherStick installer.
 If you do this and did not select a long passphrase consisting of 4-7 random words you MUST restart, delete your persistent storage and start over.

 ## I don't have a USB stick, what one should I get?